cupnoodle/fluffyes/80-validate-local-receipt.md

 ## Disclaimer and Caveats

-This tutorial is aimed to get you on feet to validate and read the in-app purchase receipt data as easy as possible using a library, this might make your app easier for jailbreaker to retrieve your app's premium content for free.
+This tutorial is aimed to get you on feet to validate and read the in-app purchase receipt data as easy as possible using a library, using library might make it easier for jailbreaker to retrieve your app's premium content for free.